hipay/hipay-docs/hipay-enterprise-sdk-magento2/11-Cron-configuration-and-task-information.md

 ## Configuration

-Several HiPay Fullservice features require at least one cron job, which schedules activities to occur in the future.
+Several HiPay Enterprise features require at least one cron job, which schedules activities to occur in the future.
 A partial list of these activities follows:
 - Clean pending orders,
 - Pay installments for split payments.